Riddle Me This:

 And, notwithstanding the history of the long decline of the House of Gaunt, Voldemorts are made, not born.

 In fact, sociopaths are made very early in life, and, in the Potterverse, quite possibly only under conditions which may not typically be found inside the wizarding world.
-By the time Tom Riddle received his Hogwarts letter the damage was done.
+By the time Tom Riddle received his Hogwarts letter the damage was already done.
 Albus Dumbledore may have compounded it by taking one look at the boy and distancing himself, but he didn’t cause it.

 But if the boy really was a sociopath, by the time Albus caught up with him, it was already far too late, for Tom.